psaylor/spoke/README.md

 The library’s **utilities** enable
 * recording raw or wav audio
 * transcoding audio files or live audio streams
-* streaming audio from a saved file.
+* streaming audio from a saved file, and more

 The library also provides standardized access to and usage of some **speech technologies** built in the lab, such as
 * domain-specific speech recognizers